prologos/ZoneAgent/README.md

 Thanks To
 ---------
-1. Karthik Panjaje (https://github.com/cyberinferno) for code and invaluable help
+1. Karthik Panjaje (https://github.com/cyberinferno) for initial code and invaluable help